 - Edit – the default view mode in which you can

 - Preview – displays the latest version of the page.
 This means that it displays even pages that are not yet published.
 On Portal Engine websites, the view mode also allows you to use built-in page validation features .

 - Listing – shows a list of all pages under the currently selected page.
 You can use the Listing mode to perform multiple (batch) page operations such as deleting, publishing, or translating pages at once.

-- The Preview mode does not use caching, so it may display published changes that are not visible on the Live site yet due to caching.
+- The Preview mode does not use caching, so it may display published changes that are not visible on the live site yet due to caching.

-- If a page does not use workflow and its Publish from property is set to a future date and time, then the Live site does not display any content, while the Preview mode displays the content that will be published after the specified date and time.
+- If a page does not use workflow and its Publish from property is set to a future date and time, then the live site does not display any content, while the Preview mode displays the content that will be published after the specified date and time.

-- If a page uses workflow and has not yet reached the Published step, then the Live site does not display any content, while the Preview mode displays the content created in the current workflow step.
+- If a page uses workflow and has not yet reached the Published step, then the live site does not display any content, while the Preview mode displays the content created in the current workflow step.

-- If a page uses workflow, is already in the Published workflow step and its workflow cycle has been restarted (i.e. it was switched from the Published/Archived workflow step back to the Edit step and is going through the workflow cycle again), then Live site displays the last published version, while the Preview mode displays content from the current workflow step.
+- If a page uses workflow, is already in the Published workflow step and its workflow cycle has been restarted (i.e. it was switched from the Published/Archived workflow step back to the Edit step and is going through the workflow cycle again), then the live site displays the last published version, while the Preview mode displays content from the current workflow step.